 Warnings from your Dentist on Smoking

-Smoker’s breath is often assumed as only being prevalent immediately after you’ve had a cigarette, the smoke staining your breath only until you have some chewing gum or a mint.
+Smoker’s breath is often assumed to only be prevalent immediately after you’ve had a cigarette, the smoke staining your breath only until you have some chewing gum or a mint.
 This isn’t the case, as smoker’s breath actually lingers in the lungs.
 Your lungs are very spongey because they are made up of tiny membranes called bronchioles, and these bronchioles are full of air passageways.
-Its these passageways that the air you inhale is filtered through so the oxygen can be absorbed through their walls into the bloodstream.
+It is these passageways that the air you inhale is filtered through so the oxygen can be absorbed through their walls into the bloodstream.
 Unfortunately, toxins from the smoke are also absorbed into the blood this way.
 Smoker’s breath, though, is caused by smoke particles becoming trapped in these passageways.
 They are dislodged by exhaling, talking, or laughing, and they come out on your breath.
-This is why smoker’s breath often smells stale, but its older smoke that is being exhaled every time.
-For the benefit of your breath if nothing else, you dentist wants you to cut back on and eventually quit smoking.
+This is why smoker’s breath often smells stale, but it’s older smoke that is being exhaled every time.
+For the benefit of your breath if nothing else, your dentist wants you to cut back on and eventually quit smoking.

 Teeth and gums